Public Unit Deposit Collateralization: Multiple Benefits to The FHLB Des Moines Member and to the Public Unit Depositor

 Seeking Optimal Forms of Public Unit Deposit Collateralization

 Collateralization options vary (depending upon statutes and investment policy), and may include: FHLB Des Moines or Federal Reserve Letters of Credit, surety bonds or pledging of a depository's eligible securities.
 Although pledged securities as a form of collateralization has historically been the most widely used method, especially during times of excess liquidity, this form of collateralization encumbers highly liquid assets.
 Pledged securities are typically held by a trustee or custodian and require generation of frequent collateral reports that detail market values, substitutions and other information to the public unit depositor.
 Also, pledged securities often need to be closely monitored for replacement caused by calls and maturities.
 As alternatives, surety bonds that are commissioned by financial institutions for public deposit collateralization can be expensive and subject to calls by the underwriter, monthly reporting on daily deposit levels and may be subject to changing capacity limitations.
 Finally, reciprocal deposits are sometimes viewed as a means of directing public unit deposits; although capacity and settlement limitations may not coincide with public unit deposit cash flow, may be operationally intensive, and may subject the municipal depositor to overnight settlement risk.
 As a solution, public units and depositories are increasingly seeing the benefits of covering deposits via procurement of a FHLB Des Moines Standby, irrevocable Letter of Credit.
 Such a letter of credit may be written in favor of a public unit depositor in the event a depository fails.
 Under such an event, the public unit would have the ability to immediately draw upon the letter of credit.
 The amount of any such letter of credit is incorporated within a member financial institution's collateral and credit lines at FHLB Des Moines.
-No additional activity stock is required to be purchased.

 More on the Public Unit Deposit Letter of Credit Alternative